dimitri/tapoueh.org/content/post/2021/12/14-Postgres-HA-roles-are-dynamic.md

 ## Roles are dynamic

-When implementing Postgres HA, the only reason why standby nodes are provisionned and deployed is so that they may be elected as a primary if needed.
+When implementing Postgres HA, the only reason why standby nodes are provisioned and deployed is so that they may be elected as a primary if needed.
 So by definition, the role of a specific node is dynamic.
 A node could be a server, a VM, a pod, a container, or maybe even something else.